HN Debrief

 • HSTS Preload submission checker

-Referenced to show the domain could not be added to the browser HSTS preload list due to certificate issues.
+Referenced to show that the domain could not actually be added to the browser preload list because of certificate issues.

 • crt.sh

-Suggested as a way to monitor whether unexpected TLS certificates get issued for the domain.
+Suggested as a way to monitor whether anyone managed to obtain certificates for the domain after concerns about certificate-validation mailboxes.